Alfred Mann Biography

 Quote: "When my success exceeded my expectations, I began to think of a way to return to society what it has given to me."

 It is hard to imagine one of the world's richest men, Alfred Mann, growing up poor.
 This entrepreneur's first business consisted of selling magazines and lemonade in Portland, Oregon during the Great Depression.
-Mann attended the University of California at Los Angeles, and post graduation, he founded and sold aerospace companies Spectrolab, Heliotek in the 1960s.
+He group up in a Jewish household with his mother father and brother, Robert Mann who went on to become a violinist.
+Mann attended the University of California at Los Angeles earning his B.S. and M.S. in physics, and post graduation, he founded and sold aerospace companies Spectrolab, Heliotek in the 1960s.
 The money he earned helped him to invest further in some of the world's most innovative biomed firms, including Minimed, a company responsible for revolutionary easy-to-use insulin pumps.

 Mann is also well known for his philanthropic contributions.
 The Alfred Mann Foundation is dedicated to finding solutions for those suffering from debilitating medical impairments.
 In addition, the Alfred Mann Institutes have established biotech research labs funded to revolutionize medical devices.